rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 * You will be listed on our [sponsors page](/sponsors), which will be linked to frequently (see last year's [sponsors page](http://2013.railsgirlssummerofcode.org/sponsors-thanks/)).
 * Your swag included in support packages sent out to all students during the summer (see below).
-* Lots of tweet love from the community.
+* Lots of tweet love, hype and buzz from the community.

 We also offer a Diamond package.
 If you are interested please get in touch.